tombenj/smart-recent-posts-widget/readme.txt

 1. Modern style, tested with default theme Twenty Sixteen
 2. Classic style
 3. Default style
-4. General settings
+4. Widget ettings
-5. Posts settings
-6. Taxonomy settings
-7. Thumbnail settings
-8. Excerpt settings
-9. Display settings
-10. Appearance settings

 == Style Explanation ==

-In version `0.0.3` we provide new **Style** option, there are 3 style you can choose:
+There are 3 style you can choose:

 - Default
 - Classic